biosafetylvl5/brassy/tests/outputs/fully-featured.rst

 Implemented nightly builds for the fire nation branch
 -------------------------

-Set up nightly builds and tests for the fire nation development branch to ensure stability.
+Set up nightly builds and tests for the Fire Nation development branch to ensure stability.

 ::